ringcentral/engage-digital-messaging-ios/README.md

 /!\ `[Dimelo setUserIdentifier];`, `[Dimelo setAuthenticationInfo];` and `[Dimelo setUserName];` must only be called **BEFORE** `[Dimelo setJwt];` otherwise your JWT will be emptied and your request will end up in a 404 error.

-You have to do this authentication only once per user identifier, but before you try to use Dimelo Mobile Messaging.
+You have to do this authentication only once per user identifier, but before you try to use Engage Digital Messaging.
 Your application should prevent user from opening a Mobile Messaging until you receive a JWT token.

-Displaying Dimelo Mobile conversation screen
+Displaying Engage Digital Messaging conversation screen
 --------------------------------------------

 Dimelo provides an opaque `UIViewController` instance that you can display how you want (created by `-[Dimelo chatViewController]`).
 You may put it as a tab in a `UITabBarController`, show in a popover or present modally.
 You can also use `transitioningDelegate` to present chat view controller in a very custom way.